 Remember what your Mom said about a good nights sleep?
 Hit the sack early on Saturday; Sunday will be a very long day emotionally and physically.
 Look and feel your best; remember thousands of people are watching you!

 Water, water, everywhere.
 Begin hydrating, that's a scientific word for drink lots of water, starting three or four days prior to the race.
 Tons, or is it gallons, of water will be available at the expo, start line, finish line and twenty water stations along the course.
 The more water you drink, the happier our medical crew will be.
 Speaking of medical, Aid stations are positioned all along the course.
 Look for a blue EMS star at each officially marked Aid Station.

 Get to the start line early.
-When 14,000 runners…The race starts exactly at 8:00 am at the intersection of Culver Avenue and Beachgrove Place in spite of you looking for a place to park or one last visit to the port a john.
+When 19,000 runners all want to get to the same places more than a little traffic problem can occur.
+The races will start exactly at 7:15 AM for the 5K and 8:00 AM for the 15K in spite of you looking for a place to park or one last visit to the port a john.
 Finding parking near the finish line pre-race can be a real challenge; get there 'wicked early' to snag a spot.

 Birnie Buses will take runners back to the starting areas of both the 5K and 15K after the race, the boarding point is Columbia Street behind the brewery parking lot.

 When you cross the finish line, keep walking.
 If your legs or stomach aren't working well, please tell one of the nice volunteers about your situation; they'd love to help.
 There is a field hospital at the finish line; the docs are nice too.

-The Post Race Party starts at 9:00 a.m.
+The Post Race Party starts at 8:30 AM.
 Runners get free food and beverages until noon.

 Last, but far from least, we're happy that you are with us.
 We hope your experience from start line to post race is a great one.
 Mark your calendar for the second Sunday in July every year; we'll be there and so should you!